 Late Gravettian archaeology as a reflection of hunter-gatherer ecological diversity in the Upper Pleniglacial Central Europe

-Alex is collaborating in this five-year international project funded by the Polish National Science Centre and run by Dr Jarosław Wilczyński of the Institute of Systematics and Evolution of Animals in Krakow, Poland.
-In the latter half (approx. 24,000-20,000ya) of the Gravettian period in Central Europe, evidence for the widespread Pavlovian technocultural complex that had persisted in the region for several thousand years vanished as this social system apparently collapsed, probably due in part to the increasingly severe climates associated with the last ice age.
+Alex is collaborating in this five-year international project (2016-2021) funded by the Polish National Science Centre and led by Dr Jarosław Wilczyński of the Institute of Systematics and Evolution of Animals in Kraków, Poland.
+By the Late Gravettian (approx. 24,000-20,000 years ago) the Pavlovian technocultural complex that had persisted in Central Europe for several thousand years vanished as this social system apparently collapsed, probably due at least in part to the increasingly severe climates associated with the last ice age.
 Lithic evidence from central Europe suggests a fragmentation of groups into discrete sub-cultures with minimal interaction between them.
 However another possibility is that hunters adapted to the harsher climates by diversifying their activities seasonally, making different tools in each season of the year while engaging in long-distance travel between regions seasonally to hunt different animals at different times of the year.

 This project seeks to test this hypothesis – that in the Late Gravettian period central European hunter-gatherers practiced seasonally diverse subsistence strategies involving long distance mobility between regions.
-Working alongside a team of other researchers, Alex will use isotopic analysis to investigate the seasonal mobility of hunters and the prey species they targeted, focusing on woolly mammoth, horse and reindeer.
-Excavations at the target case study sites began in the summer of 2017 with excavations at Krakow Spadzistsa (Poland) and Trencianske Bohuslavice (Slovakia), while future years of the project will target the sites of
+Working alongside a team of other researchers, Alex is using isotopic analysis to investigate the seasonal mobility of hunters and their prey, focusing on woolly mammoth, horse and reindeer.
+Excavations at five target case study sites began in the summer of 2017, focusing on a different site for each year of the project: Kraków Spadzistsa (Poland), Trencianske Bohuslavice (Slovakia), Lubná (Czech Republic), Bodrogkeresztur (Hungary), and Jaksice II (Poland).

 The Palaeolithic origins of food storage